noamgariani11/picoCTF-2024-Writeup/General Skills/dont-you-love-banners.md

 # Solution

+Here is a better formatted version of this writeup on [picoCTF Solutions website](https://picoctfsolutions.com/picoctf-2024-dont-you-love-banners).

 The password could be seen by connecting to the server that has been leaking information with this command: `nc tethys.picoctf.net 57125`

 Output: `SSH-2.0-OpenSSH_7.6p1 My_Passw@rd_@1234`